-Poulter continued what he called a "mad 2017" with a 5-under 67 to begin the Aberdeen Asset Management Scottish Open, a score that gave him a share of the early lead alongside Rickie Fowler, Andrew Dodt and Callum Shinkwin.
+Fowler barely broke a sweat during an opening-round 67, making his way around Dundonald without dropping a shot to share the early lead at 5 under alongside Ian Poulter, Andrew Dodt and Callum Shinkwin.
 Mikko Illonen finished the day in front with a 7-under 65.

 Fowler started on the back nine and reached red figures with birdies on Nos.
 13 and 14.
 He added three more in a row on Nos.
 3-5, a stretch he surrounded with pars as he again showed how his game can often thrive in a links setting.